tharte/emacs-reveal/paper.md

 [Howto presentation](https://oer.gitlab.io/emacs-reveal-howto/howto.html)
-for emacs-reveal is maintained that way, as are [presentations](https://oer.gitlab.io/OS/) for a course on Operating Systems (based on Just-in-Time Teaching [@jitt], which relies on considerable self-study) for which emacs-reveal was originally developed.
+for emacs-reveal is maintained that way, as are [presentations](https://oer.gitlab.io/OS/) for a course on Operating Systems (based on Just-in-Time Teaching, which relies on considerable self-study, see @jitt) for which emacs-reveal was originally developed.

 # Acknowledgements